tmpstpdwn/FloopyBirdy/README.md

 - For every pillar the bird passes through successfully the score will be incremented by 1.
 - As the score increases the rate at which the bird moves increases making it harder.
 - This is a endless runner , so the objective is to score the highest.
-- During gameplay the current score will be displayed on the left while the highest on the right.
+- During gameplay the current score will be displayed on the top left while the highest on the top right.
 - Highest score will be stored in a text file.
 - Hitting the pillars, the ground or the roof will cause you to lose the game and the game will return to starting interface prompting you to click to start again
-- There are 3 birds red, blue and yellow and they may change randomly.
-- There are 2 backrounds, day & night and 2 pillars for each.
-They will change according to local time.

-## Whats new?

-- Nothing.

 ## Contributing